-Marie Curie was a physicist and chemist and a pioneer in the study of radiation.
+Marie Curie was a physicist, chemist and a pioneer in the study of radiation.
 She and her husband, Pierre, discovered the elements polonium and radium.
-Together, they were awarded the Nobel Prize for Physics in 1903, and Marie received the Nobel Prize in Chemistry in 1911.
+They and Henri Becquerel were awarded the Nobel Prize in Physics in 1903, and Marie received the Nobel Prize in Chemistry in 1911.
 She worked extensively with radium throughout her lifetime, characterizing its various properties and investigating its therapeutic potential.
-However, her work with radioactive materials doomed her, however.
+However, her work with radioactive materials was what ultimately killed her.
 She died of a blood disease in 1934.

-Maria Salomea Sklodowski was born in Warsaw, Poland, on Nov.
-7, 1867.
-She was the youngest of five children, three older sisters and a brother.
-Both of her parents were educators and insisted that their girls be educated as well as their son.
-Maria graduated from high school first in her class at the age of 15, Curie completed her secondary education, graduating first in her class.
-Curie and her older sister, Bronia, both wished to attend college but the University of Warsaw did not accept women.
-They were both interested in scientific research; but to get the education they desired they would have to leave the country.
-At the age of 17, Maria became a governess to help pay for Bronia to attend medical school in Paris.
-Maria continued to study on her own, looking forward to joining her sister and getting her own degree.
+Marie Curie was born Marya (Manya) Salomee Sklodowska on Nov.
+7, 1867, in Warsaw, Poland.
+The youngest of five children, she had three older sisters and a brother.
+Her parents — father, Wladislaw, and mother, Bronislava — were educators who ensured that their girls were educated as well as their son.

+In 1883, at the age of 15, Curie completed her secondary education, graduating first in her class.
+Curie and her older sister, Bronya, both wished to pursue a higher education, but the University of Warsaw did not accept women.
+To get the education they desired, they had to leave the country.
+At the age of 17, Curie became a governess to help pay for her sister's attendance at medical school in Paris.
+Curie continued studying on her own and eventually set off for Paris in November 1891.

 Meeting Pierre Curie

-After the war, she worked hard to raise money for her Radium Institute, including a trip to the United States.
-But by 1920, she was suffering from medical problems, likely due to her exposure to radioactive materials.
-On July 4, 1934, she died of aplastic anemia — a condition that occurs when bone marrow fails to produce new blood cells.
+After the war, she worked hard to raise money for her Radium Institute.
+But by 1920, she was experiencing health problems, likely because of her exposure to radioactive materials.
+On July 4, 1934, Curie died of aplastic anemia — a condition that occurs when bone marrow fails to produce new blood cells.
 "The bone marrow could not react probably because it had been injured by a long accumulation of radiation," her doctor wrote.